 4 – Finished.

-survey questionnaire for research paper Tips: how to present a legal research paper
+survey questionnaire for research paper Tips: literature review for research paper

 - You can always buy decorative flowers, stamps, punchers of different shapes, borders for your card, etc. from a crafts store.